dev126712/k8s-ec2/README.md

 ``` bash
 docker ps
 ```
-### If its says that you dont have the permission needed run this command that gonna give your user the permission to run docker command without 'sudo':
+### If its says that you dont have the permission needed.
+You need to manually run this command that gonna give your current user the permission needed  to run docker command without 'sudo

 ``` bash
 sudo usermod -aG docker $USER && newgrp docker